andybluey/andybluey.github.io/_posts/2019-3-9-Research-Analyst.md

 Getting hung up on high level or the wrong data & analytics without digging into the real ones is dangerous.

 It can be difficult to highlight the importance if everyone is going at 100%, but if others don't understand the impacts can be costly.

-**North Star** - If you're really _data driven_ you should identify the most important metric for your current stage, the one the product/service delivers to customers.
-Once settled, you should constantly learn about and optimize for that metric.